 The one thing I am the proudest of in my life is my life.
 That might sound vain to you, but trust me when I tell you that it’s not what you think it is.

-I’m not rich, I’m not famous, but I’m blessed.
+I’m not rich, and I’m not famous, but I’m blessed.

-As a single Christian woman, I have not always considered myself blessed.
-For a long time, I was looking for success and fulfillment in all the wrong places – a man, a job, a title.
+As a Christian single woman, I have not always considered myself blessed.
+For a long time, I was looking for my worth and fulfillment in all the wrong places – a man, a job, a title.

-It took a while until I realized that I already had everything I needed for this season of my life.
+It took a while until I realized that I already had everything I needed.
 I had flexibility, opportunities, and a healthy dose of self-esteem.

-Here are a few of the things that I did over the last few years that have helped me be a happy single Christian woman.
+Instead, I am providing you with practical steps.
+Below are 10 of the things that I did over the last few years that have helped me be a happy single Christian woman.

 1. Build/ deepen your relationship with God

-Because I have a healthy and loving relationship with God.
+Because I have experienced God’s love and forged a beautiful relationship with Him.
 A relationship that is based on honesty and trust and encourages total vulnerability.

 A thriving relationship with Christ will help you prepare for marriage.
-Because it teaches you that a relationship shouldn’t be performance-based but build on commitment and sacrifice.
+Because it teaches you that a relationship shouldn’t be performance-based but built on commitment and sacrifice.

 2. Live a full life

-Like I already mentioned above, I’m pretty proud of my simple life.
-At age 29 I’ve traveled to more than 23 countries, lived in 7 countries, and experienced a lot of adventures.
+As I already mentioned above, I’m pretty proud of my simple life.
+At age 29 I have traveled to more than 23 countries, lived in 7 countries, and experienced a lot of adventures.

 Don’t make the mistake to wait, when you could be living.

-My favorite tip on this list of how to enjoy being single is to find and pursue your passion!
+My favorite tip in this guide for single Christian women is to pursue your purpose!

 What other interests do you have in life besides work, school, and church?